Model category of diffeological spaces: Abstract

 \section{Abstract}

-We construct a compactly generated model structure on the category of diffeological spaces whose weak equivalences are just smooth maps inducing isomorphisms on smooth homotopy groups.
-Our approach applies to the category of Chen spaces as well.
+The existence of a model structure on the category $\dcal$ of diffeological spaces is crucial to developing smooth homotopy theory.
+We construct a compactly generated model structure on the category $\dcal$ whose weak equivalences are just smooth maps inducing isomorphisms on smooth homotopy groups.
+The essential part of our construction of the model structure on $\dcal$ is to introduce diffeologies on the sets $\Delta^{p}$ $(p \geq 0)$ such that $\Delta^{p}$ contains the $k^{th}$ horn $\Lambda^{p}_{k}$ as a smooth deformation retract. \keywords{Diffeological space \and Model category \and Standard simplex \and Smooth homotopy group}